 Please see the Application for Admission on the website.
 Applications to the program are accepted throughout the fall and spring semesters.
-If you have any questions about the application or program, please contact Sabrina Chesne, Director of the Honors Program. schesne@nwacc.edu, Burns Hall 1118, (479) 619-4207.
+If you have any questions about the application or program, please contact Sabrina Chesne, Honors Program Director, schesne@nwacc.edu, Burns Hall 1111, (479) 619-4207.

-To Become Honors Program Graduate
+To Become an Honors Program Graduate

-- Fulfill all their NWACC degree requirements. - Complete 12 credit hours of Honors courses with a grade of B or higher. - Compile an Honors Program Portfolio (see website) that receives a satisfactory evaluation. - Maintain a minimum cumulative 3.5 GPA in all coursework at NWACC. - Members are also encouraged to participate in Service Learning and/or EMPACTS projects (though this is not a requirement).
+- Fulfill all their NWACC degree requirements. - Complete 12 credit hours of Honors courses with a grade of "B" or higher. - Compile an Honors Program Portfolio (see website) that receives a satisfactory evaluation. - Maintain a minimum cumulative 3.5 GPA in all coursework at NWACC. - Members are also encouraged to participate in Service Learning and/or EMPACTS projects (though this is not a requirement).